ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/code_documentation.md

 They are small notes or annotations written by those working on the code.
 Often, they provide context or explain the reasoning behind implementation decisions.

-Comments are essential for explaining non-obvious details around around how and why the code has been written in a particular way to help those working on the code in the future.
+Comments are essential for explaining non-obvious details around how and why the code has been written in a particular way to help those working on the code in the future.
-As such, when it comes to providing relevant and perhaps higher-level documentation to the end consumer on the functionality of your code, there are much more appropriate solutions such as [docstrings](docstrings).
+When it comes to providing relevant and perhaps higher-level documentation to the end consumer on the functionality of your code, there are much more appropriate solutions such as [docstrings](docstrings).

 Although extremely useful, you should use code comments sparingly.
-Excessive use of code comments often leads to redundancy and can, ironically, make your code harder to read.
+Excessive use of code comments often leads to redundancy and can make your code harder to read.
 It is easy to fail to update comments as you change code.
 However, outdated and irrelevant comments are likely to confuse or mislead.

 ```{note}